the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

 Progress note:
 - `lowering.py` implements the lowering pass and reuses `NbHybridBackend._analyse()` as the reference analysis path.
-- Scope compatibility is currently enforced by a narrower local gate for the first milestone instead of fully reusing `NbHybridBackend._check_compatibility()`.
+- Scope compatibility is enforced by a local C++-backend gate while still using `NbHybridBackend._analyse()` for reference lowering.
+The gate currently accepts configured subnetworks using `HeunDeterministic` and models exposing expression-based `state_variable_dfuns`.
-- Stimuli are represented structurally in the spec, but execution semantics are not yet implemented for the native path.
+- Stimuli are represented structurally in the spec but are explicitly outside the current native execution scope.
-- Example/demo coverage exists, but this step still needs dedicated automated tests to satisfy the original deliverable fully.
+- Dedicated automated lowering tests exist in `tvb/tests/library/simulator/backend_cpp/test_lowering.py`.

 Exit criteria:
 - For the first supported path, the lowered spec is sufficient to run a